davidystephenson/socketset/README.md

 ```

 ### Dispatching actions from the server
-Whenever the server emits an message with the key `'action'` to the client, if the payload is a plain object, it will be dispatched directly to the redux store.
+Whenever the server emits an `'action'` event to the client, if the message is a plain object, it will be dispatched directly to the redux store.

 ```
 // Server side
+io.emit(
+  'action', // the event must be 'action'
-io.emit('action', { type: 'PING' })
+  { type: 'PING' } // This action object will be sent directly to your reducers.
+  // If they contain a 'case' for 'PING', it will be handled.
+)
 ```

 ### Configuring debug messages